AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

 >[!TIP]
 >
->Get even more granular insight by summarizing the report with other available fields from the Bizible Touchpoint object.
+>Get even more granular insight by summarizing the report with other available fields from the Buyer Touchpoint object.
 Do this by setting additional groupings (CRM) or dimensions (Discover).
 Depending on the channel (which may be representative of your role), there may be additional details beyond the campaign level in which you’re looking to gain insight.
 Let’s drill into ‘Paid Search’ for example in the table below...

 <table>
  <tbody>